|Settled by||Provide info|

 After World War II, Harvey bounced back from the Great Depression Era as more homes were built and the population kept growing.
 The arrival of Sinclair Oil in 1948 provided more jobs for the community and promoted more housing developments.
 The 1950s decade saw an excellent amount of growth as over 8,000 new residents arrived; almost 2,000 of those new arrivals were African American families.

 In the 1960s, the African American population of Harvey began to grow as white residents moved out of the community.
 Many long time white residents were not happy to see a heavy increase in the black population in the community and racial tensions ensued.
 It started out as maybe some racial slurs or dirty looks but by 1966 there were reports of vandalism, windows being broken out at local schools such as Thornton Township High School that was fully integrating black students much to the disapproval of many white residents.
 The riot in nearby Dixmoor near the border between the two towns in August of 1964 did not help racial tensions in Harvey.
 That riot was caused by a black woman claiming to be brutally attacked by a store owner after she stole a bottle of liquor from a liquor store near the border of the two towns on the Dixmoor side; violent rioting resulted from this situation.
-The racial tensions and fights breaking out among blacks and whites increased more by 1968 and this prompted black street gangs to enter the suburb.

 In the community of Harvey, a police shooting happened on March 19, 1968 in which Officer Charles Severs shot a black man that allegedly pulled a gun him at 145th and Paulina.
 Even though the man survived the shooting Black Elephants and Black P Stones armed themselves with shotguns and were ready to instigate a confrontation with Harvey police so they could target Officer Severs.
 On April 5th the problems began when several black youths gathered at Mckinley Elementary School (now known as Rosa Parks Elementary) at 147th and Robey as they lit a bonfire and played drums and began throwing rocks.
 When police asked them to leave they threw rocks and did not listen.
 The following day the crowd returned even stronger beating on drums that they called “Afro Drums” when the police told them to leave the group threw rocks, bottles and pipes then someone began shooting.
 The Black P Stones were armed with shotguns and began firing them off at police and passerbys, seven police officers were shot by shotgun blasts but no officers or anyone else died, including a woman that was shot through her walls in her home.
 Rioters also set fire to a building at 147th and Sibley that caused a blast that injured five police officers (Chicago Tribune Page 1, April 7, 1968).
 This was not only the first major racial incident that this suburb would face; it was also the first time Black P Stones showed their power and influence in the suburb.